Traffic Safety

 a.

-and operational.
-Show where the switches are for these lights.
-Explain
+clear and operational.
+Show where the switches are for these

-how drivers use lights to drive safely and courteously and to
+lights.
+Explain how drivers use lights to drive safely and

 b.

-the front, rear, and side windows.
-Demonstrate with a smear-and-clear
+through the front, rear, and side windows.
+Demonstrate with a

-test if the windshield wiper blades will clear the windshield completely
+smear-and-clear test if the windshield wiper blades will clear

 c.

-how to check tire pressures, and how to check for adequate tire tread
+pressures, how to check tire pressures, and how to check for

 d.

-tire sealant to fix a puncture.
-Demonstrate you know how to change a
+use tire sealant to fix a puncture.
+Demonstrate you know how to

 e.